 That last part seems the most unlikely, but many unlikely things have already happened.

-This article originally appeared at Geopolitics Made Super, February 1, 2017.
+This story first appeared at Geopolitics Made Super, February 1, 2017.